by Mari Chakryan, Local Correspondent from Armenia

-Months later, they visited Ivano-Frankivsk.
+Months later, they together with film-director Eduard Hambarդզumyan, visited Ivano-Frankivsk.
 During 5 days, they explored every nook and cranny of the town, found the key to success, and returned with a large database.
 As soon as they arrived, they started a new series aimed at motivating the populations of small towns in Armenia to implement bold ideas through social entrepreneurship.

 During the conversation, Gayane mentioned 4 exemplary cornerstones.

 - The first one consists in that the center in Ivano-Frankivsk has become fully pedestrian,

 - There is a social café, the proceeds of which are aimed at various urban development programs,

 - The old doors of the city have received a new breath of life,

 - and finally, there is a unique “urban laboratory”, which represents a group of architects, whose opinions are taken into account by the city government in the decision-making process, ensuring not just a formal but full participation.